BebeSparkelSparkel/hra/README.md

 - Must be opened
 - Spaces and other special characters are allowed within the string
 - The string is treated as a contiguous unit
-- The `closer` string can be escaped using the escape prefix to include it within the string
-- No other characters need to be escaped within the bracketed string
+- The `closer` string can be escaped using the escape prefix to include it within the string and no other characters need to be escaped within the bracketed string
-- Once a string is opened, it must be closed before the end of the line

-Suggested practices for bracketing:
-- Choose bracketing strings that minimize conflicts with common path characters
-- Use short strings (1-2 characters) for readability

 ### Examples

-Given prefix assignments:
+Given operator assignments:
 ```
 opener" closer" escape\    # Double quote as both opener and closer, backslash as escape
 ```